 Frenectomy in Knoxville, TN

 Frenectomy is a relatively short, low-risk procedure that aims to remove unnecessary frenum from the mouth.
-Having a frenum reduced in size for better oral health can happen at any age.
+Reducing the frenum in size for better oral health can happen at any age.
 It is only performed when the frenum causes problems in the mouth.

 This procedure may be necessary when certain issues arise when the frenum: